Balayu

 Six clinical domains, captured at home with guidance from the app and reviewed by a pediatrician.

 Height, weight, head circumference.
 Photo-verified measurement.
-Plotted against IAP standards (5+) and WHO standards (under 5).
-Velocity calculated automatically.
+Velocity calculated automatically against personal trajectory.

-Guided photo capture of skin, eyes, throat, gait.
+Skin, eyes, throat, gait.
 Penlight test for strabismus from age 3.
-Reviewed by a physician for pallor, jaundice, eczema, dental caries, and visible findings.
+Pediatrician reviews for pallor, jaundice, eczema, dental caries, and visible findings.

 What home can't do, we say clearly.